Date Thesis Awarded

 This study focuses on Western and non- Western donors who provide foreign assistance and the conditions under which they effectively exert influence on the policy priorities of public- sector decision- makers in low- income and middle- income countries, finding that recipient states generally do not exhibit a preference for donors who share their regime type and economic policy orientation.
 Democratic, freemarket states, however, are an important exception to this rule.

 Ritchey, Kristin, "Do Birds of a Feather Really Flock Together?
 Ideational Homophily and Development Policy Influence" (2016).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 910.

 Creative Commons License